tModLoader/tModLoader/PortingNotes_1.4.5.md

   - Recipe item consumption seems to be in another class now, patches need to be moved.
 GetIngredientCraftingDiscount also needs to be tweaked to work again for modded RecipeLoader.ConsumeIngredient
   - RecipeGroup.Register merge feature needs to be reworked to look up correct GetPlaceholderItemType and merge missing items with Add instead of Union.
     - Done, but since RecipeGroups no longer have names, the logic currently just checks the 1st item (GetPlaceholderItemType).
+  - CraftViaRequest complicates `RecipeItemCreationContext.DestinationStack` I think.
+Removed for compile, restore if possible.
+OnCraftHooks also not hooked up.
 - ItemSlot flow changed a lot.
 AccCheck no longer exists, replaced by CanEquipAccessoryInSlot?
 - DyeSwap/ModSlotDyeSwap needs new approach
 - Pretty much all OnTileConverted and similar hooks/patches need to be reworked.